nazimfeni/Onetime-password-generation-in-tkinter/README.md

-# Onetime passor generator in tkinter
+# Onetime password generator in tkinter
  It is developed using tkinter framework of python.
 Onetime password (OTP) can be generated using the project